Generally, we set the the amount of concurrent users, ensure we have timer(s) to better simulate the user behavior and then press start.

 1 sample, 1 thread, 1 second delay + (assume for) a 2 second response time to load the page = 3 seconds total delay between requests = thread will execute 20 times per 1 minute = 0.33 Hits/s

 *E.g.of 1 sample, 1 thread, 1 second delay and a very short response time of the server (between 0.25ms to 0ms).

-Now that we know what hits/s means - how many Hits/s will a 1k concurrent user test provide ?You won't know until you try, but what you can do is run a small test with 50 concurrent users (sign up for our free-tier of up to 50 concurrent users) in order to better understand the amount of hits/s after initiated and then simply multiply it to achieve the number of desired Hits/s.
+Now that we know what hits/s means - how many Hits/s will a 1k concurrent user test provide ?You won't know until you try, but what you can do is run a free test with low concurrency (sign up for our free-tier) in order to better understand the amount of hits/s after initiated and then simply multiply it to achieve the number of desired Hits/s.

 1 sample, 60 threads, 25 second timer between each sample and 5 seconds response time = each thread runs twice per minute so (2X60X1)/60 = Value of 2 Hits/s *See Formula for Hit/s Calculation Above

 The good news is JMeter let you control the throughput via 2 controllers: